gsdlab/ClaferChocoSoo/README.md

 ### Running Standalone

-1. Running optimization over the Clafer choco output file:
+First, use *Clafer Compiler*:

 ```sh
 clafer --mode=choco <file-name.cfr>
 ```

 This will convert the Clafer file (.cfr) into the Clafer Choco Javascript file (.js).
+Next, run the optimization:

 ```sh
 java -jar claferchocosoo-0.3.5-jar-with-dependencies.jar <file-name.js>
 ```

 This will run the solver and produce optimal instances in a textual form.
 Only Clafer files with single objective can be processed at this time.

-2. Version:
+To get the tool version:

 ```sh
 java -jar claferchocosoo-0.3.5-jar-with-dependencies.jar --version
 ```
-Outputs the current version of the tool

 ### Running as a Backend